- Collar Joint

 Our licensed mason contractors get asked about the differences between Split-Face Block and Concrete Block all the time.
 In truth, there is no material difference between the two (and we mean that literally).
 Only the surface texture differentiates the two types of blocks.

-Concrete Blocks have a smooth face and are most often buried in walls right behind the exterior brick or stone as an inexpensive way to add stability to a masonry wall.
+Concrete Blocks have a smooth face and are most often buried in walls right behind the exterior brick or stone as an inexpensive way to add stability and depth to a masonry wall.

 Split-Face Blocks have a rough texture, which makes for a more aesthetically pleasing look on large exterior walls (like what you find on the side and rear walls of many 3-flats and 6-flats built in the Chicagoland area over the last 20 years).